muyjohno/HollowKnight.RandomizerMod/README.md

 - Sly must be rescued to use his shop

 ## New game mechanics
-- Collecting Grimmchild activates the Nightmare Lantern, and Grimmchild is given with the first 6 flames already collected.
+- Collecting Grimmchild activates the Nightmare Lantern.
+If Grimmkin Flames are not randomized, Grimmchild is also given with the first 6 flames already collected.
 - You can preview the items at Colosseum, Grey Mourner, and King Fragment by interaction.

 ## Known issues